How Gaming Studios Are Valued

 Live-service mobile games (Candy Crush class, Coin Master, Royal Match, Game of War lineage) trade highest within gaming because the revenue is recurring and the engagement is daily.
 A single successful live-service mobile title can sustain a studio for a decade with proper liveops investment.

 - Daily Active Users + ARPDAU: a top-100 grossing mobile game with $0.50+ ARPDAU and 6-figure DAU trades at the high end of the range.
-Anything below $0.20 ARPDAU caps you at 3-4x revenue.
+Anything below $0.20 ARPDAU caps you at a revenue-multiple range.

 - Title age & revenue durability: a 5+ year-old live-service game with stable or growing revenue is the gold standard.
 New launches with steep early revenue curves get discounted heavily on monetization durability.